Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Take Free Quiz (60 seconds) →Frequently Asked Questions

-A: Consumer Reports selected popular, widely-available protein powders and shakes from major retailers.
+A: Consumer Reports selected popular, widely-available protein powders and shakes from major retailers for the October 2025 study (23 products).
+In January 2026, they tested 5 additional reader-requested products, bringing the total to 28.
 They included a mix of whey, plant-based, ready-to-drink, and mass gainers to give a representative sample of the market.

 Q: My brand wasn't tested.
 Does that mean it's unsafe?

 A: Not necessarily.
 It means it's unverified.
-Look for third-party certifications (NSF Certified for Sport, Clean Label Project, Informed Choice).
+Look for third-party certifications (NSF Certified for Sport, Clean Label Project Purity Award, Informed Choice).
 If your brand has none of these, consider switching to a tested-safe option like Optimum Nutrition or Body Fortress.

 Q: Are "organic" or "all-natural" protein powders safer?